Received and filed by City Council on December 19, 2016.

 Received and filed by City Council on September 19, 2016.

 Grand Forks has a variety of dynamic organizations, both public and private, that sponsor and support quality events and a rich cultural environment; however, this has largely been done in the absence of articulated community priorities or goals.
 Decision-making is often ad hoc and communication across the organizations involved is informal.
 A more strategic approach would allocate public- and private-sector resources more efficiently and with greater impact.

 To help define those strategies, two independent but integrated working groups – Arts & Events and Downtown Development – began organizing in early 2015.
-While this is the “Mayor’s Vibrancy Initiative,” it is led by private-sector individuals who are engaged, knowledgeable, and willing to lead a community conversation on their respective subjects.
+While this is the “Mayor’s Vibrancy Initiative,” it was led by private-sector individuals who are engaged, knowledgeable, and willing to lead a community conversation on their respective subjects.
 Each group determined its own membership, schedule and work plan.
-Each group will produce its own set of action steps, priorities, or recommendations.
-And each group operates independently but mindful of the interconnected nature of the collective goal: a more vibrant Grand Forks.Joint trips to Winnipeg and Ft.
+Each group produced its own set of action steps, priorities, or recommendations.
+And each group operated independently but mindful of the interconnected nature of the collective goal: a more vibrant Grand Forks.Joint trips to Winnipeg and Ft.
 Collins reinforced that common cause with broadened perspectives, shared insights and renewed enthusiasm.